aramisgithub/questpresentation/document.md

 - In the movie Mulan, Mushu \alert{helps} her by \alert{cheering} her
   \alert{spirit} and gives her \alert{confidence}

-- In comparison, Athena in the movie Odyssey, sends him \alert{divine aid} and
+- In comparison, Athena in the Odyssey, sends him \alert{divine aid} and
   \alert{help}

 ## The Dream Person

-- The dream person in Odyssey is \alert{Penelope}---She conforms to the archetype as she is /alert{married to Odysseus}
+- The dream person in Odyssey is \alert{Penelope}

+    - She conforms to the archetype as she is \alert{married to Odysseus}

-- The dream person in Mulan is the \alert{Captain}---He conforms to the archetype as Mulan and the Captain \alert{like each other}
+- The dream person in Mulan is the \alert{Captain}

+    - He conforms to the archetype as Mulan and the Captain \alert{like each other}

 ## Similarities

-- In comparison, Odysseus is \alert{married} to Penelope whereas Mulan and the Captain \alert{aren't}
+- In comparison, Odysseus \alert{is married} to Penelope whereas Mulan and the Captain \alert{aren't}

-## The Threshold Guardian
+## The Threshold Guardian(s)

-- The threshold guardian in Odyssey are the \alert{Lotus Eaters}---They
+- The threshold guardians in Odyssey are the \alert{Lotus Eaters}

-  \alert{test} Odysseus' strength and ability to problem solve by making his men forget about home.
+    - They \alert{test} Odysseus' strength and ability to problem solve by making his men forget about home.

-- The threshold guardian in Mulan are the \alert{ancestors}---They conform to the archetype as they are \alert{not real} people and \alert{guide} Mushu to help Mulan
+- The threshold guardians in Mulan are the \alert{ancestors}

+    - They conform to the archetype as they are \alert{not real} people and
+      \alert{guide} Mushu to help Mulan

 ## Similarities

 - In Mulan, the threshold guardians want to \alert{bring} her \alert{back} to
   \alert{not fight} for the war

-- In comparison, the lotus eaters are native to their land and \alert{help} the Odyssey crew with the 'lotus' fruits
+- In comparison, the Lotus Eaters are native to their land and \alert{help} the Odyssey crew with the 'lotus' fruits

-## The Trickers
+## The Tricker

-- The tricker in Odyssey is \alert{Poseidon}---Poseidon conforms to the archetype by \alert{tricking} Odysseus through the adventure
+- The tricker in Odyssey is \alert{Poseidon}

+    - Poseidon conforms to the archetype by \alert{tricking} Odysseus through the adventure

-- The trickers in Mulan is \alert{Mushu}---Mushu conforms to the archetype by creating \alert{lies} to the consul
+- The tricker in Mulan is \alert{Mushu}

+    - Mushu conforms to the archetype by \alert{lying} to the consul

 ## Similarities